 Catch a Fish

-This is a great time to break out the fishing tackle, clean equipment, organize the tackle box and head to the water.
-Need advice or equipment?
-Check out our free rental equipment program at the Mississippi River Visitor Center and get advice from either our rangers or from our website.
-Find fishing regulations on the Minnesota Department of Natural Resources website.
+This is a great time to break out the fishing tackle, clean and organize the tackle box and head to the water.
+Need advice?
+Talk to one of our rangers or search our website for public programs.
+Find fishing regulations and licensing requirements on the Minnesota Department of Natural Resources website.